An Essential Amalfi Coast Travel Guide

 Positano

-Arguably the best known and prettiest village on the Amalfi Coast, Positano is old world glamour.
+Arguably one of the best cities in the Amalfi Coast, Positano is old world glamor.
 Its pastel-hued houses tumble down to the pebble sand beach, while its wisteria-covered steep lanes are home to outdoor restaurants and shops.
 Since most of its streets are pedestrian-only lanes, you’ll find walking is the best way to see this colorful village.

 Amalfi

-A town of great wealth and power during medieval times, Amalfi may have lost its influence as a maritime center, but it still remains one of the most sought after towns on the coast.
+A town of great wealth and power during medieval times, Amalfi may have lost its influence as a maritime center, but it still remains one of the best places in the Amalfi Coast.
 A can’t-miss attraction in the town is the Amalfi Cathedral with its imposing staircase and richly decorated interior.

 Ravello